lensfun/lensfun/docs/man/lensfun-update-data.1.rst

 Note that you can use these exit codes for detecting whether a new version of the database is available without actually fetching that database.
-You simply call ``update-lensfun-data`` without root permissions.
+You simply call ``lensfun-update-data`` without root permissions.
 If the exit code is `2`, there is a newer version available.
 If it is `1`, there is none.

 REPORTING BUGS